eastation/caterra/README.md

               Set the output format: text (default), json.

       --severity
-              Set minimal severity to pass: HIGH, MEDIUM, LOW.
+             Set the minimum severity that will result in a non-zero exit code: high, medium, low (default)

 ## Ignoring Warnings

 You may wish to ignore some warnings.
-If you'd like to do so, you can simply add a comment containing `ca:ignore:<rules>` to the offending line in your templates.
+If you'd like to do so, you can simply add a comment containing `ca:ignore:<rules>` to  your templates.

 For example, to ignore a non dns compliant bucket name rule: